noelboss/featherlight/README.md

 	/* you can access and overwrite all defaults using $.featherlight.defaults */
 	defaults: {
-		autostart:    true,                   /* Initialize all links with that match "selector" on document ready */
 		namespace:    'featherlight',         /* Name of the events and css class prefix */
-		selector:     '[data-featherlight]',  /* Elements that trigger the lightbox */
-		context:      'body',                 /* Context used to search for the lightbox content and triggers */
 		type: {                               /* Manually set type of lightbox.
 Otherwise, it will check for the targetAttrs value. */
 			image: false,
 			ajax: false